JFlanders405/Nokia-Snake-Game/README.md

 # Nokia-Snake-Game
 Remember the old Nokia Snake Game.
-This is it inspired by Ania Kubow
+This is it. inspired by Ania Kubow